Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 A flag which you may want to use every once in a while when you're having trouble compiling a code because of a test, but you want to have it compiled so that you can run the test using the IntelliJ debugger is the `-DskipTests` flag.
-You can append it to the end of the `install` goal above, and it will skip tests so that you can successfully compile (if you're not able to compile because of a test).
+You can append it to the end of the `install` goal above, and it will skip tests so that you can successfully compile.
 Remember though, this is not a command you want to be using often, since tests are there to help you catch issues in your code.